 Yes.
 The agent wires into your applicant tracking system and calendar, so parsing, scoring, and scheduling all flow through the tools you already use.

-Most builds go from process mapping to a live agent in days, starting with a free Process Blueprint.
+Most builds go from process mapping to a live agent in days, starting in the pricing flow.

-Start with a free Process Blueprint: we map your screening workflow and show what an agent would take off your recruiters' plate — no commitment.
+Start with your highest-value workflow: we map your screening workflow and show what an agent would take off your recruiters' plate — before an automation briefing.